-While simple in style, the house at 2808 NE 82nd Street has beautiful detailing such as leaded glass windows, wood paneling and built-in shelving and cabinets.
+While simple in style, the house at 2808 NE 82nd Street has beautiful interior detailing such as leaded glass windows, wood paneling and built-in shelving and cabinets.
 We can speculate that John R. Nevins was doing well financially by 1925 and could afford these improvements.
 He may also have wanted to reward his wife Lettie for the years she had spent living in the log-cabin house at the corner of 85th, living without water or electricity at first, moving from house to house and taking care of Nevins’ mother.
 From the listings on the census of 1920 we learn that Emma Nevins was living with John & Lettie in the Nevins & Park plat.
 Emma died December 17, 1924, and her body was returned for burial to her home of Camp Point, Illinois.
-Property records show that John & Lettie then built and moved into their new house at 2808 NE 82nd Street in 1925.
+Property records show that after Emma’s death, John & Lettie then built and moved into their new house at 2808 NE 82nd Street in 1925.

 Sometime in the period of 1916 to 1918 while Nevins was developing the Nevins & Park block with its water system and new houses, Nevins left the employ of Charles Bebb’s architectural firm and went out on his own, listing himself with his own office downtown.
 One of the projects he is known to have worked on in the 1920s is the planning and design for the model city of Longview, WA, and its Hotel Monticello, in association with the architectural firm of Schack, Young and Myers.